This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Pin this now to find it laterPin It

 - 1/3 cup granulated sugar

-- Combine strawberries, sugar, cornstarch, salt, and lemon juice in a medium-sized saucepan.
+- Combine strawberries, sugar, lemon juice, and vanilla in a medium-sized pot.